neovide/neovide/website/docs/configuration.md

 color opacity to that value, while `g:neovide_text_background_opacity` sets the opacity for background colors other than the default one.

-The parameter `g:neovide_text_background_opacity` can override the default blend value for all styles if configured.
-To preserve the use of blend values, it is recommended not to set this parameter.
+The parameter `g:neovide_text_background_opacity` will override the default blend value for all styles if configured.
+To preserve the use of blend values, set it to 1.0.

 #### Show Border (Currently macOS only)